superfast1979/c-stats/README.md

 # c-stats
 elaborate stats from various metric tools to rate C embedded software

-This software is written in Python.
+This software is written in Python and so on....

 Prerequisites: